 2017 An evening event took place Friday, 26th May in the St. Helen’s Lounge, St. Helen’s Clubhouse.
 Hosted by Dr Andrew Hignell (Glamorgan archivist) presented on the 40th Anniversary of the Gillette Cup visit of Glamorgan to Lord’s.
 Many of the squad from the time were present and there was film from both the semi-final victory and the subsequent visit to Lord’s for the final.

-As well as the cricket, there will be another Balconiers’ Special Buffet Evening.
-This will take place on Friday 5th August in the St. Helen’s Clubhouse.
-This year’s evening will be a celebration of our President, Don Shepherd.
-In particular Dr. Andrew Hignell will be looking back 50 years and focussing on Don’s decision to change his bowling style – with devastating and record-breaking results!
+2016 An evening event took place on Friday, 5th August in the St. Helen’s Clubhouse.
+A celebration of our President, Don Shepherd.
+In particular Dr. Andrew Hignell looked back 50 years and focussing on Don’s decision to change his bowling style – with devastating and record-breaking results!

 2014 Festival Celebratory Evening with Ossie Wheatley

 The 50th Anniversary of Glamorgan’s famous victory over the Australian Tourists was marked by a special evening event at St. Helen’s during the 2014 Cricket Festival.
 Former captain Ossie Wheatley was one of a number of special guests as over 120 people attended to celebrate the occasion.

 Glamorgan’s popular ex-captain was joined by six other members of the team that played in this historic St.Helen’s match – Don Shepherd, Alan Jones, Eifion Jones, Alan Rees, Billy Slade and Peter Walker.
 All the players took part in a very interesting question and answer session led by the BBC’s Edward Bevan.

 There was also a presentation by Dr. Andrew Hignell about the match with archive footage of the game itself showing some of the impressive bowling and spectacular fielding which clinched the game for Glamorgan.